Multimessenger constraints for ultra-dense matter: Introduction

-To undergo eventual collapse to a BH, the remnant rest mass must have been above a critical rest mass value we denote by $\mCrito$~\footnote{The definition of rest or baryon mass of a star is $M_{\rm B}=\int {\rm d}^3x\sqrt{-g}\rho_{\rm B}u^0 $, where $g$ is the determinant of the spacetime metric, $\rho_{\rm B}$ the rest-mass density, and $u^0$ the time component of the perfect fluid four velocity.
-The rest-mass density is the product of the baryon number density $n_{\rm B}$ times a ``mean baryon mass".
-Strictly speaking the mean baryon mass depends on the matter composition, but for the calculations in this work we take it to be the neutron rest mass.
-This choice leads to rest mass values that are accurate to within roughly 1 part in $10^3$, but since we use this definition consistently throughout, our results are insensitive to the mean baryon mass value.}.
-The value of this critical rest mass depends on the state of rotation and the remnant total angular momentum~\cite{Bozzola:2017qbu,Weih:2017mcw}.
-Two limiting cases for the value of the critical mass of relevance to our work are: a) the maximum rest mass that can be supported by a non-rotating NS, i.e.,~the TOV limit rest mass $\mTOVo$; and b) the maximum rest mass supported by maximal uniform rotation, i.e.,~the supramassive limit rest mass $\mSuprao$~\cite{1992ApJ...398..203C}.
-By adopting these two values for the critical mass for gravitational collapse, we can derive novel constraints on the ultra-dense matter EoS.
-In particular, the latter $\mCrito=\mSuprao$ case has often been used to set upper limits for the maximum mass of non-rotating NSs in the literature, $\mTOV$.
+To undergo eventual collapse to a BH, the remnant rest mass must have been above an (EoS-dependent) critical rest mass value we denote by $\mCrito$~\footnote{The definition of the rest or baryon mass of a star is $M_{\rm B}=\int {\rm d}^3x\sqrt{-g}\rho_{\rm B}u^0$, where $g$ is the determinant of the spacetime metric, $\rho_{\rm B}$ the rest-mass density, and $u^0$ the time component of the perfect fluid four-velocity.
+The rest-mass density is the product of the baryon number density $n_{\rm B}$ times a mean baryon mass.
+Strictly speaking, the mean baryon mass depends on the composition of matter, but for the calculations performed in this work we take it to be the neutron rest mass.
+This choice leads to rest mass values that are accurate to within roughly 1 part in $10^3$, but since we use this definition consistently throughout our work, our results are insensitive to the mean baryon mass value.}.
+The value of this critical rest mass depends also on the state of rotation and the remnant total angular momentum~\cite{Bozzola:2017qbu,Weih:2017mcw}.
+As we would like to separately study the more conservative BH formation hypothesis and the more speculative scenario involving a HMNS, there exist two limiting cases for the value of the critical mass that are of relevance to us.
+These include: a) the maximum rest mass that can be supported by a non-rotating NS, i.e.,~the TOV limit rest mass $\mTOVo$ (corresponding to the BH formation hypothesis); and b) the maximum rest mass supported by maximal uniform rotation, i.e.,~the supramassive limit rest mass $\mSuprao$ (corresponding to the formation of a HMNS)~\cite{1992ApJ...398..203C}.
+By separately adopting these two values for the critical mass for gravitational collapse, we can derive novel constraints on the ultra-dense matter EoS.
+In particular, the latter $\mCrito=\mSuprao$ case has often been used to set upper limits for the maximum mass of non-rotating NSs in the literature, $\mTOV$ \footnote{\edit{Note that in addition to these two cases, in some works (such as \cite{Shibata:2019ctb}) the authors assume the critical mass of collapse to lie in between the two limiting cases, $M_{\rm TOV,B} < M_{\rm crit,B} < M_{\rm supra,B}$.
+This is possible if one assumes that the merger remnant has lost angular momentum due to, e.g., GW emission.}}.
 This has been done using either approximate quasi-universal relations for the ratio of the supramassive limit mass $\mSupra$ to $\mTOV$ or a small number of individual EoSs (see e.g.~\cite{Margalit:2017dij,Rezzolla:2017aly,Ruiz:2017due,Nathanail:2021tay}).
-However, as some quasi-universal relations have already been shown to be strongly violated, e.g.,~by hybrid hadron-quark EoSs~\cite{Lau:2017qtz,Bandyopadhyay:2017dvi,Han:2018mtj,Bozzola:2019tit} and certain exotic compact star solutions \cite{Annala:2017tqz}, a systematic study of both limiting cases with an extensive ensemble of all possible NS-matter EoSs is clearly called for.
-In this paper, we present such an analysis using a sizable ensemble of randomly generated NS matter EoSs (see subsection \ref{sec:EoSensemble} for details).
+However, as some quasi-universal relations have been shown to be strongly violated, e.g.,~by hybrid hadron-quark EoSs~\cite{Lau:2017qtz,Bandyopadhyay:2017dvi,Han:2018mtj,Bozzola:2019tit} and certain exotic compact star solutions \cite{Annala:2017tqz}, a comprehensive study of both limiting cases with an extensive ensemble of all viable NS-matter EoSs is clearly called for.